mndekwe-dot/submission_reminder_app_mndekwe-dot/README.md

 This application automates the process of checking student submission statuses and sends reminders to students who haven't submitted their assignments.
 It uses a flexible configuration system that allows easy updates to assignment names and tracking multiple students across different assignments.

-## Prerequisites

-- Linux/Unix environment or macOS
-- Bash shell (version 4.0 or higher)
-- Git (for version control)

 ## Installation & Setup

 ### Step 1: Run the Setup Script